raphael-proust/OGL-SRD5/pages/16.magic/default.md

 _Wondrous item, rare_

-This rope is 9m long and weighs 3 pounds.
+This rope is 9m long and weighs 1.5kg.
 If you hold one end of the rope and use an action to speak its command word, the other end darts forward to entangle a creature you can see within 6m of you.
 The target must succeed on a DC 15 Dexterity saving throw or become restrained.

 You can release the creature by using a bonus action to speak a second command word.
 A target restrained by the rope can use an action to make a DC 15 Strength or Dexterity check (target’s choice).
 On a success, the creature is no longer restrained by the rope.